spdx/tools-java/README.md

 ## Getting Starting

 The SPDX Tools binaries can be downloaded from the [releases page](https://github.com/spdx/tools-java/releases) under the respective release.
-The package is also available in [Maven Central](https://search.maven.org/artifact/org.spdx/tools-java) (organization org.spdx, artifact tools-java).
+The package is also available in [Maven Central](https://central.sonatype.com/artifact/org.spdx/tools-java) (organization `org.spdx`, artifact `tools-java`).

 See the Syntax section below for the commands available.